chilam27/Stock_Price_Prediction/README.md

 - I turned the data frame index to a new column "Date".
 - To prepare for candlesticks visualization, I created a function ("candle_stick") with the `mplfinance` library embedded.
 This function will return a maximum of two candlestick plots of the candlestick's pattern.
 For easy use, I made it so whatever the candlestick or pattern will be the candle(s) in the middle of the graph.
 Along with it will be ten extra days of data before and after the candlestick/ pattern happened.
-- I created a list to get body sizes of every candle (the absolute value of the difference between the open and close price of the day).
+- I created a list to get the body sizes of every candle (the absolute value of the difference between the open and close price of the day).
 This became handy later on when I need to find the mean of body size.

-Below are formulas that I used to create different candlesticks/ patterns and their plots:
+Below are formulas that I used to create different candlesticks/patterns and their plots:

-_Please note that, in some way, candlestick can be seen as a form of art: meaning that there is no set in stone functions that define every candlesticks/ patterns.
+_Please note that, in some way, candlestick can be seen as a form of art: meaning that there are no set-in-stone functions that define every candlestick/pattern.
 Functions I used for this project are very simple and straightforward._

 - Doji candle: a candle without a body.
 Function: absolute value or the difference between the open and close price of the day equals zero.